johnpapa/vue-workshop/labs.md

 #### Step 3

-Browse to [http://localhost:8080](http://localhost:8080) to see your app running in the browser
+Browse to [http://localhost:8080](http://localhost:8080) to see your app running in the browser.

+#### Step 4

+When you are done, stop the server by pressing `ctrl+c`.
+This lab is complete.

 ## Lab 3: Display Data and Handling Events